China's COVID-hit Xian city reports rise in infections | MarketScreener

 China's nationwide figures confirmed 87 local symptomatic

-cases for Dec.
-24, up from 55 a day earlier.
-There were also 53
+cases for Friday, up from 55 a day earlier.
+There were 53

 (Reporting by Shanghai and Beijing Newsroom; Editing by Edmund